DeaDBeeF-Player/deadbeef-plugin-builder/README.md

 ## Why patch?

 When you're adding a new plugin to the system, in most cases, you'll need to apply a patch, so that it works with static linking.
 Many plugins use weird build systems, such as shell scripts, cmake, qmake, etc. Even when they use makefiles or autotools -- there are bugs, which prevent to build the static binaries.
 So when you make the manifest, and run "build" - you'll get errors.
 Or you simply won't be able to build, because the plugin uses e.g. cmake.
 So you'll need to add a Makefile.
 Of course, the best way to do this, is to fix your code.
-But if for some reasons you don't want to do it, or you're not the developer of the plugin -- you'll need to create a patch, and reference it to the manifest.json.
+But if for some reasons you don't want to do it, or you're not the developer of the plugin -- you'll need to create a patch, and reference it from the manifest.json.
 Look at how it's done in other plugins.

 ## How to make a patch

 (assuming you're testing on x86_64)

-1. Run ./build --arch=x86_64 pluginname
+1. Run ```./build --arch=x86_64 pluginname```
-2. Look at the errors, and correct them in the cached sources (temp/pluginname)
+2. Look at the errors, and correct them in the cached sources (```temp/pluginname```)
-3. Re-run ./build __--nofetch__ --arch=x86_64 pluginname (notice the nofetch).
-If you don't use --nofetch -- your local modifications will be lost!
+3. Re-run ```./build --nofetch --arch=x86_64 pluginname```.
+Notice the ```--nofetch```.
+If you don't use ```--nofetch``` -- your local modifications will be lost!
-4. Repeat until you're happy with the result, then do something like "git diff >../../plugins/pluginname/buildfixes.diff", and add the patch into manifest.
+4. Repeat until you're happy with the result, then do something like ```git diff >../../plugins/pluginname/buildfixes.diff```, and add the patch into manifest.

 ## Step by step instructions on adding a new plugin